vit-pi/MotilityEvolutionPatterns/README.md

-# DispersalEvolutionPatterns
+# MotilityEvolutionPatterns
-This project provides the code to explore how the evolution of dispersal limits pattern formation [1].
-It is instructive to firstly read [1], in order to understand this project.
+This project provides the code to explore how the evolution of motility limits pattern formation [1].
+It is instructive to first read [1] to understand this project.
 The code was written in Python.

 ## Code structure
 ### Pattern.py